 You are still stuck in traffic

 So, here is my point.
 All this focus on making cars smart is a poor allocation of scarce resources.
 The problem is not that cars are not smart enough.
 The fact is that in large urban areas the car, private or Uber managed, is a poor choice to address the issues of easy, affordable, dependable personal mobility.

 The car is a bad solution to mobility needs

 The fact is that we are way past the point of diminishing returns when it comes to the usefulness of the automobile in all large urban areas, anywhere in the world.
-In most settings the car is the wrong answer to our need to move around at leisure, in comfort, and reasonably fast.
+In most big cities the car is the wrong answer to our need to move around at leisure, in comfort, and reasonably fast.
 There are just too many people with too many cars.

 Bus Rapid Transit systems